 Here is a list of the lanthanides, a look at their common properties, their uses, and other facts.

 The lanthanides are located on the top row of the two rows of elements found below the main body of the periodic table.
 Placing the lanthanides and the actinides (the row below the lanthanides) below the other elements is just a matter of aesthetics.
 The lanthanides belong to period 6, like cesium, barium, and hafnium.
-Essentially, they are a special class of transition metals.
+Essentially, they are a special class of transition metals, belonging to group 3.

 List of the Lanthanides